The Life of an Ancient Language in the Himalayas

 By: Talia Holzman, William & Mary Hi!
 My name is Talia Holzman, and I am a rising Senior at William & Mary studying Government and Philosophy.
 I am the president of the Women’s Rugby Team, a member of William & Mary’s Year of Civic Leadership subcommittees, and a Better Arguments Fellow.
-Rugby brings me joyContinue reading “Building Bridges Through Storytelling in Bosnia”
+Rugby brings me joyContinue reading “Seeking Hope: Peace Education in Bosnia and Herzegovina”

 Counting Down to Costa Rica: 3, 2, 1